diataxis/local-TTS/README.md

 ---

 ### 3. Full installation process
+If you encounter issues with the batch files, or want to install it manually you can follow these steps.
 Open the miniconda terminal and create a virtual environment using `conda` or `venv`.

 ```bash